Wollongong Writers Festival Short Story Prize 2017

 Conditions of Entry

-- All entries will be judged anonymously.
-As such, the author’s name and indentifying details must NOT appear on the submission.
+All entries will be judged anonymously.
+As such, the author’s name and identifying details must NOT appear on the submission.

 All entrants will receive a confirmation email when their entry is received.
 Please note that as part of the submission process you will be subscribed to our newsletter.